Early Childhood

 Extended Care available 7:30am - 5:30pm

-Preschool students spend Fridays at the farm starting after spring break.
-This gives the students time to adjust to being in class together before entering the wide open space of the farm.
+Preschool students spend Fridays at the farm in the spring, from April-June.
+This gives the students time to adjust to being in class together at our main campus, before entering the wide open space of the farm.

 Kindergarten (4-6 yrs)